 Thieves and fraudsters continue to invent new scams that threaten retail supply chains, even when organizations are following supply-chain security best practices.
-Security firm Check Point, for example, recently reported on a discovery of malware, adnets, spyware and even ransomware that had been installed on at least 36 Android devices when they were still in the supply chain.
+Security firm Check Point, for example, reported on a Spring 2017 discovery of malware, adnets, spyware and even ransomware that had been installed on at least 36 Android devices when they were still in the supply chain.
 The devices were from numerous manufacturers, including Samsung and LG.
 The worst malware discovery, a malicious virus known as Loki, is a suite of bad software is built from multiple components, each with its own functionality intended to damage files and programs.

 True, Check Point’s report could partly be construed as an indictment of Google’s Android operating system.
 However, the fact that some bad actors can install malware on devices somewhere in the supply chain would seem impossible.
 But it happened.